avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 # The foverlap function returns a data.table, so we can simply apply
 # the usual data.table syntax on it!
+# Since we have the same name of some columns in both data.tables,
+# the latter table's columns are prefixed with "i." to avoid conflicts.
 foverlaps(DT, DT_with_windows)[
   , .(docked_trucks = list(unique(i.ID)),
       docked_truck_count = uniqueN(i.ID))